 Always Pay Off Your Entire Balance Each Month

-Part of the cash-back rule of thumb is another rule that goes for using any kind of credit card, it’s this: Always pay off your balance in full each month.
+Part of the cash-back rule of thumb is another rule that goes for using any kind of credit card: Always pay off your balance in full each month.

 Credit card rewards often spur you on to buy more than you need, and that’s how a lot of people end up in debt.

 If you make it a personal rule to always pay off your balance, it’ll never creep up beyond what you can pay.
 You’ll get all of the benefits of credit card rewards without any of the downsides of debt.

 Pair Your Base Card With a Bonus Category Card—If You Want

 Choosing the highest flat-rate rewards card you can find gives you a good base for all of your spending.
 But another rule of thumb for rewards cards is to pair your base card with a card that offers an even higher rate of cash back on bonus categories like takeout, travel, groceries, and other categories.
 You’ll earn the best of both worlds: high cash-back rewards on specific purchases and a solid flat rate on all other purchases.